NicoleT27/tech-blog/README.md

 ## Usage
 1. Open webpage
-2. Click between log in or sign up
+2. Click between the directory: Home, Login, Signup, Dashboard or Logout
 3. Once inside of the page you can:
-   - example
+   - Name your post and give a description of the post
-   - example
+   - Next you can click create and it will populate at the bottom of the screen
-   - Example
+   - If you want to delete the post you can simply click Delete and it will go away.

 ## License